 Typically, graduates from this course will look at working with offenders either in an intervention or rehabilitative environment, perhaps with HM Prison Service or Probation Service.

 There will be other opportunities available to you in the public and ‘not for profit’ sectors like the Civil Service, local government, the NHS, Social Services and Housing Associations.

 After graduation, you won’t be limited to a career in criminological psychology either – the skills you gain are fully transferable so you can think about diverse areas like health, education, sports and local government.

-Graduates can also choose to study for a postgraduate course, like our MSc Applied Forensic Psychology, MSc Psychological Interventions, MSc Applied Positive Psychology or even our MSc Cognitive Behavioural Therapy.
+Graduates can also choose to study for a postgraduate course, like our MSc Applied Forensic Psychology, MSc Psychosocial Interventions, MSc Applied Positive Psychology or even our MSc Cognitive Behavioural Therapy.